-Chakana Copper Corp. (the "Corporation") was incorporated on May 2, 2011, under the laws of the province of British Columbia, Canada.
-The Corporation is listed on the TSX Venture Exchange ("TSX-V") under the symbol "PERU".
-The Corporation is currently engaged in exploration of mineral properties, with its principal focus at this stage on the exploration of the Soledad copper-gold-silver project located in Central Peru (the "Soledad Project").
+Chakana Copper Corp. (the "Corporation" or "Chakana") was incorporated on May 2, 2011, under the laws of the province of British Columbia, Canada.
+The Corporation is listed on the TSX Venture Exchange under the symbol "PERU".
+The Corporation is currently engaged in exploration of mineral properties, with its principal focus at this stage on the exploration of the Soledad copper-gold-silver project located in central Peru (the "Soledad Project").

-The head office, principal address is located at 800 West Pender Street, Suite 1430, Vancouver, British Columbia, V6C 2V6, Canada and records office of the Corporation is located at 1055 West Pender Street, Suite 1500, Vancouver, British Columbia, V6E 4V7, Canada.
+The head office and principal address is 800 West Pender Street, Suite 1430, Vancouver, British Columbia, V6C 2V6, Canada.
+The records office of the Corporation is located at 1055 West Pender Street, Suite 1500, Vancouver, British Columbia, V6E 4V7, Canada.

 The Corporation is in the process of exploring and developing its mineral properties.
-The recoverability of the amounts shown for mineral properties is dependent upon the existence of economically recoverable reserves, successful permitting, the ability of the Corporation to obtain necessary financing to complete exploration and development, and upon future profitable production or proceeds from disposition of each mineral property.
+The recoverability of the amounts shown for mineral properties is dependent upon the existence of economically recoverable reserves, successful permitting, the ability of the Corporation to obtain necessary financing to complete exploration and development, and upon future profitable production or proceeds from the disposition of each mineral property.
 Furthermore, the acquisition of title to mineral properties is a complicated and uncertain process, and while the Corporation has taken steps in accordance with normal industry standards to verify its title to the mineral properties in which it has an interest, there can be no assurance that such title will ultimately be secured.
 The carrying amounts of mineral properties are based on costs incurred to date, and do not necessarily represent present or future values.
-The Corporation incurred a net loss of \$8,512,699 during the year ended May 31, 2021 and, as of that date, had an accumulated deficit of \$28,595,233.
-There is no assurance that sufficient future funding will be available on a timely basis or on terms acceptable to the Corporation.
-These conditions indicate the existence of material uncertainties that may cast significant doubt as to the ability of the Corporation to meet its obligations as they come due, and accordingly, the appropriateness of the use of accounting principles applicable to a going concern is in significant doubt.
-No adjustments have been made to the amounts and classification of assets and liabilities that might be necessary should the Corporation be unable to continue as a going concern.
-Such adjustment could be material.